kode-ninja/sw/README.md

 This is a web interface that allows the user to create a playlist of YouTube videos, and plays them in order and a server backend, which stores, and serves the playlist.

-Two projects are included: `server` and `client`:
+Two projects are included: [client](https://github.com/kode-ninja/sw/tree/master/client) and [server](https://github.com/kode-ninja/sw/tree/master/server):
 - server: Socket.io server that serves the React application
 - client: React application

 ## Quick Start
-Install both the client and server apps: a README.md file is available for each of the projects with detailed instructions.
+Install both the [client](https://github.com/kode-ninja/sw/tree/master/client) and [server](https://github.com/kode-ninja/sw/tree/master/server) apps: a `README.md` file is available for each of the projects with detailed instructions.

 And then:
 - Start the server